belli49/pekOS/README.md

 make install
 ```

-Adding -j5 (in case of a 4 core processor) to make uses threads to speed up the process.
+Adding -j5 (in case of a 4 core processor) to make use of threads to speed up the process.

 ### GCC
 ```sh